A multi-type branching process method for modelling complex contagion on clustered networks: Abstract

 \section{Abstract}

 Complex contagion adoption dynamics are characterised by a node being more likely to adopt after multiple network neighbours have adopted.
 We show how to construct multi-type branching processes to approximate complex contagion adoption dynamics on networks with clique-based clustering.
 This involves tracking the evolution of a cascade via different classes of clique motifs that account for the different numbers of active, inactive and removed nodes.
+This discrete-time model assumes that active nodes become immediately and certainly removed in the next time step.
 This description allows for extensive Monte Carlo simulations (which are faster than network-based simulations), accurate analytical calculation of cascade sizes, determination of critical behaviour and other quantities of interest.